 Smoky Quinoa & Black Bean Stew

-I’m not sure why, but quinoa is one of the ingredients that I’m never quite sure what to do with and to be completely honest, I’m not really a fan of it on its own.
-I actually find it rather bland, boring and dry, so I am always looking for fun new ways to use it, so I figured, why not throw it into a stew?!
-Not only is quinoa super easy to cook, but it’s a gluten-free grain that is a great source of plant-based protein so adding it to a vegetarian recipe, along with some black beans, you can really pump of the protein to content to help keep you satiated, help balance your blood sugar, and minimize cravings in the process.
+I’m not sure why, but quinoa is one of the ingredients that I’m never quite sure what to do with, and to be completely honest, I’m not really a fan of it on its own.
+I actually find it rather bland, boring, and dry, so I am always looking for fun new ways to use it, so I figured, why not throw it into a stew?!
+Not only is quinoa super easy to cook, but it’s a gluten-free grain that is a great source of plant-based protein so adding it to a vegetarian recipe, along with some black beans, you can really pump up the protein content to help keep you satiated, help balance your blood sugar, and minimize cravings in the process.

 - Wild Rice & Vegetable Soup